Contact: Ingrid Bell, 203-582-7543

 Progression Requirements

 Students are expected to take courses in the order they are presented on the curriculum pathways.
-Any student wishing to take a course out of sequence must seek permission from the program director.
-To preserve quality in our clinical placements, we are not able to accommodate a change in program specialty except on a space-available basis.
-If a change is desired, students should speak with the graduate program director early in the curriculum to check on any opportunities for change and be placed on a waiting list, if necessary.
+In order to preserve quality in our clinical placements, we are not able to accommodate a change in program specialty in the nurse practitioner programs.

-According to Quinnipiac University policy, all graduate students are expected to maintain a grade point average (GPA) of at least 3.00 on a 4.00 scale.
+According to Quinnipiac University policy all graduate students are expected to maintain a grade point average (GPA) of at least 3.00 on a 4.00 scale.
 Full-time graduate students are required to achieve a 3.00 GPA each semester.
-Part-time graduate students must have an overall GPA of 3.00 upon completion of 9 credits and must maintain a cumulative GPA of 3.00 thereafter.
+Part-time graduate students must have an overall GPA of 3.00 upon completion of nine credit hours and must maintain a cumulative GPA of 3.00 thereafter.
 The grading scale of the Graduate Nursing Program is consistent with that of the university.

-In clinical practica, students must receive a grade of B minus or better on the final faculty and preceptor clinical evaluations in order to pass the course and progress into the next semester.
-If a student is not performing satisfactorily in clinical according to the preceptor and/or faculty site visitor, a final faculty visit and evaluation of clinical performance will be made by a full-time faculty member, and this final grade must be B minus or better to pass the course.
+Nurse practitioner students in clinical practica must receive a grade of B minus (B-) or better on the final faculty and preceptor clinical evaluations in order to pass the course and progress into the next semester.
+If a student is not performing satisfactorily in clinical according to the preceptor and/or faculty site visitor, a final faculty visit and evaluation of clinical performance will be made by a full-time faculty member, and this final grade must be B minus (B-) or better to pass the course.

 Appeal Process

-- A student wishing to appeal a progression decision must write a letter via email to the appropriate program director within one week of receiving notice of their inability to progress.
+- A student wishing to appeal a progression decision must write a letter via email to the appropriate program director within 5 business days of receiving notice of their inability to progress.

 - A student wishing to appeal a course grade should follow the grade appeal process.